SatyamDev803/apidev/README.md

 # API Development with FastAPI and PostgreSQL

 This project is a RESTful API built using **FastAPI** and **PostgreSQL**.
-It provides endpoints for managing posts, including creating, reading, updating, and deleting posts.
+It provides endpoints for managing posts, users, votes, and authentication.

 ## Features

-- **FastAPI** for building the API
+- **FastAPI** for building high-performance REST APIs
-- **PostgreSQL** as the database for storing data
+- **PostgreSQL** as the database backend
-- **SQLAlchemy** for ORM-based database interaction
+- **SQLAlchemy** for ORM-based database operations
 - **Pydantic** for data validation and serialization
+- **Alembic** for database migrations
+- **JWT** based authentication
+- **OAuth2** with Password flow
+- **Docker** support for containerization
+- **Nginx** for reverse proxy
+- **Gunicorn** for production deployment
-- Basic CRUD operations for posts
+- Full CRUD operations for posts and users
+- Voting system for posts
-- Database connection pooling and error handling
+- Database connection pooling
+- Error handling and logging
-- Interactive API documentation with Swagger UI
+- Interactive API documentation (Swagger UI)
-- Environment variables support for configuration
+- Environment-based configuration
-- Asynchronous database operations
+- Comprehensive test suite
+- CI/CD ready with render.yaml

 ## Prerequisites

 - Python 3.8 or higher
 - PostgreSQL installed and running
-- A virtual environment (recommended)
+- Docker (optional, for containerization)
 - pip package manager

 ## Setup Instructions